artisauce/bold/README.md

 Arrow keys to move up left down right.

-Press m to toggle big map mode.
-Like a big zoom.
+Press m to toggle between big map mode, tile map mode, and world travel.
+They're basically zooms.

 Press q to toggle checkAll mode.
-See viewline func for details
+See viewline func for details.
+Default on.

 Press s to toggle seeAboveInvisible mode.
 Distinguishes what you can't see.

 Press e to toggle map debug.
+With a large zoom, takes forever.
+Basically my viewline algorith: how-it's-made episode.

 Press f to toggle fly mode.
+Also a noclip mode.

 Press z to toggle memory mode.
 So you can see what you saw.

-+  and - modifies view distance.
+-  and = modifies view distance.
+(WORKING AGAIN)

-[  and ] modifies playerHeight (an offset for accuracy)
+[  and ] modifies playerHeight (an offset for accuracy).
+Goes by .1 add/subtract.

 ,  and . modifies playerZ (you're actual height.)
-Workable only with fly mode.
+Workable only with fly/noclip mode.
 Allows you to fly.

 Remember to have the "MAP MOVE" window selected when doing this, and to press X on the window when done.

 To run, "./build/maptest"

+For windows, click executable.